-Abstract
+Abstract.
 Combinatorial problems can be efficiently tackled with constraint programming systems.
 The main tasks of the development of a constraint-based application are modeling the problem at hand and subsequently implementing that model.
 Typically, erroneous behavior of a constraint-based application is caused by either the model or the implementation (or both of them).
 Current constraint programming systems provide limited debugging support for modeling and implementing a problem.

 This paper proposes the Constraint Investigator, an interactive tool for debugging the model and the implementation of a constraint-based application.
 In particular, the Investigator is targeted at problems like wrong, void, or partial solutions.
 A graph metaphor is used to reflect the constraints in the solver and to present them to the user.
-The paper shows that this metaphor is intuitive and that it scales up to real-life problem sizes.
+The paper shows that this metaphor is intuitive and proposes appraoches to deal with real-life problem sizes.

-The Constraint Investigator has been implemented in Mozart Oz.
-It complements other constraint debugging tools as an interactive search tree visualizer, forming the base for an integrated constraint debugging environment.
+The Investigator has been implemented in Mozart Oz and complements other constraint programming tools as an interactive visual search engine, forming the base for an integrated constraint debugging environment.